jpetot/personal-documentation/README.md

 	- Award all ties to your reviewer
 	- Minimize lag between rounds of review

+### development Methodologies

+- [Shape up](https://ericmjl.github.io/blog/2023/10/5/shape-up-and-data-science-a-match-closer-to-agile-than-you-think/): Shape Up and Data Science: A Match Closer to Agile Than You Think

 ## Career article

 How to waste your career, one comfortable year at a time